SquizMo/VoiceProjectTracker/VoiceProject Tracker/Voice_Project_Tracker_README.txt

-Here’s the README updated so the concrete examples use **John Doe** as the performer/stage name.

----

 # VOICE PROJECT TRACKER — README

 A script-powered dashboard that scans your Google Drive voice-over folders, lists every file in a Google Sheet, lets you add “Final Production” links, track Current/Past status, and sync statuses with your separate Auditions tab.
 It also includes a polished HTML UI (buttons, tabs, KPIs, Settings) that you can open in the Sheet sidebar.